-The Animal Health Division works to safeguard the livestock industry and the public against the threat of bioterrorist attacks.
-In addition, the division informs cattle producers of quality assurance targeting breeding and cow herd management, increase awareness and understanding of environmental issues affecting production agriculture and presents marketing and food safety programs to small poultry producers and inspect Missouri meat processors to supplement existing USDA inspections.
+The Animal Health Division works to safeguard the live-stock industry and the public against the threat of bioterrorist attacks.
+In addition, the division informs cattle producers of quality assurance targeting breeding and cow herd management, increases awareness and understanding of environmental issues affecting production agriculture and presents marketing and food safety programs to small poultry producers and inspects Missouri meat processors to supplement existing USDA inspections.

-Animal Care Facilities
+Animal Care Program

-Missouri is one of very few states which regulate companion animals.
-The Animal Care Facilities Act Program (ACFA) became law on August 28, 1992 to ensure dogs and cats, specifically those under the care of breeders, dealers, animal shelters, rescue operations and municipal pounds, receive adequate health care, shelter and proper socialization.
-The ACFA law, designed to benefit both the animals and the pet industry, requires any animal shelter, pound or dog pound, boarding kennel, commercial kennel, contract kennel, pet shop, exhibition facility, dealer or commercial breeder to be licensed and inspected annually.
+Missouri is one of very few states that regulates companion animals.
+The Animal Care Facilities Act (ACFA) and the Canine Cruelty Prevention Act (CCPA) became law to ensure dogs and cats, specifically those under the care of breeders, dealers, animal shelters, rescue operations and municipal pounds, receive adequate health care, shelter and proper socialization.
+The ACFA law, designed to benefit both the animals and the pet industry, requires any animal shelters, pounds or dog pounds, boarding kennels, commercial kennels, contract kennels, pet shops, exhibition facilities, dealers and commercial breeders to be licensed and inspected annually.